dakravchenko/vue3-cinema/README.md

 There may be issues related to API rate limiting or network connectivity.
 The application handles such errors gracefully and displays appropriate messages.
 Problems with dotenv pack.
 Apikey is not hidden

+## Future Features (Frontend)

+- **Genre Filtering:** In the future, we plan to implement frontend genre filtering, allowing users to filter movies by their genres directly on the frontend.

+## Future Features (Backend)

+- **User Authentication:** We're planning to introduce user authentication to the backend, allowing users to create accounts, log in, and have personalized experiences.
+- **Review and Rating System:** Additionally, there are plans to add the capability for users to leave reviews and ratings for movies, enhancing the interaction and engagement with the platform.

 ## Acknowledgments